programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 Now that we have two spreadsheets, we need to make a couple amendments to our previous set of instructions in the nanDECK interface before we can run the script.

-First, let's change the `LINK` variable to point to the spreadsheet that will generate the decks' faces.
+First, let's change the `LINK` variable to point to the spreadsheet that will generate the decks' faces, which the author has called `Windsor-Timeline_for_Tabletop_Face.xlsx` in this example.

 ```
 LINK = "Windsor-Timeline_for_Tabletop_Face.xlsx"